A Star Is Born (1937 film): Plot

 Farm girl Esther Victoria Blodgett yearns to become a Hollywood actress.
 Although her aunt and father discourage such thoughts, Esther's grandmother gives Esther her savings to follow her dream.
-So, she goes to Hollywood and tries to land a job as an extra, but so many others have had the same idea that the casting agency has stopped accepting applications.
+She leaves for Hollywood, where she attempts to land a job as an extra by signing up with Central Casting.
+However, due to so many others having had the same idea, the casting company has stopped accepting applications.

 Esther is told that her chances of becoming a star are one in 100,000.
 She befriends a new resident at her boarding house, assistant director Danny McGuire, himself out of work.
 When they go together to a concert to celebrate Danny's employment, Esther has her first encounter with Norman Maine, an actor she admires greatly.
 He has been a major star for years, but his alcoholism has sent his career into a downward spiral.